x

 Drought

-The West Coast and Midwest of the United States have been experiencing record drought conditions in recent years.
-Drought combined with the massive amounts of natural fuel, extreme weather conditions, and the continued growth of populated areas creates ideal conditions for wildfires.
+In recent years, the West Coast and Midwest of the United States have experienced a record number of droughts.
+This lack of rainfall, combined with massive amounts of natural fuel, other extreme weather conditions, and the continued growth of populated areas, has led to ideal conditions for wildfires.

 The Best Equipment for Wildfires